MLHale/nebraska-gencyber/teachers/penetration-testing/README.md

 ![penetration testing](./img/testing-surface.png)

-* In this example, most of the tests that have been conducted are located on part of the app that doesn't have many vulnerabilities.
-These tests identify one vulnerability (upper right), but miss a highly vulnerable area of the app.
+* In this example, most of the tests that have been conducted are located on part of the app that (as it turns out) doesn't have many vulnerabilities.
+These tests identify one `weakness` (upper right) that leads to a `vulnerability`, but miss a highly vulnerable area of the app (lower left).
-* Maybe this is a `component` that is outdated or not well designed.
+* Maybe this vulnerable area is a `component` that is outdated or not well designed.

 Unfortunately, the surface is not the only place where vulnerabilities can occur.

 ![penetration testing](./img/internal-vulnerabilities.png)

-* `Attack vectors` (i.e. pathways that exploit vulnerabilities) can use one vulnerability to get access into other areas in your app.
+* `Attack vectors` (i.e. pathways that exploit `weaknesses` to produce `vulnerabilities`) can sometimes use identified vulnerabilities to get access into other areas in your app.
 Those internal components might be less `hardened` against attack.
 * Takeaway: It is important to test **all** of your components and surfaces.

 ### Step 4: Getting started testing in POSTMAN